In 2022, tuition for full-time students at Skidmore College was $62,398 a year.

 Now that we have a sense of the total estimated costs for Skidmore students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Skidmore College was $47,000 in 2021.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Skidmore College seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Skidmore was $50,494 in 2022.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Skidmore seem more manageable.

 |Estimated Net Cost for Full-Time Students|

-What will attending Skidmore College really cost you?
+What will attending Skidmore really cost you?
 The answer depends on several factors.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Students cannot pay tuition in installments.
 Contact the financial aid office to verify this and discuss options.